HellBrick/AutoConfig/README.md

 2. Collection types are not supported at the moment.

-3. AutoConfig exposes simple read-only functionality, so there's no saving properties to user.config or other advanced features.
-At least not at the moment.
+3. AutoConfig exposes simple read-only functionality, so there's no saving properties to user.config or other advanced features, at least not at the moment.